jxmot/ESP8266-RCWL0516/README.md

 # ESP8266-RCWL0516

 This is an ESP8266 project that uses a RCWL0516 microwave presence sensor.
 The code is capable of detecting the state of the sensor by utilizing either polling or interrupts.
-The circuit utilizes *opto-coupling* to isolate the sensor from the ESP8266.
+The circuit also utilizes *opto-coupling* to isolate the sensor from the ESP8266.

 # History